George V. Faulkner MD, MC.

 (d) Captain G. Massey and Pte.
 McMurdoch, who did valuable work with the Recce Group, often at the end of a long and tiring march.

-I believe that Captain Faulkner was the Medical Officer of either 4 Column or more likely Southern Group Head Quarters in 1943.
-This assumption is based purely on being able to name the medical personnel attached to the other columns that year.
-There are no mentions of George Faulkner in any of the books that I have read, which feature Operation Longcloth, so there is no other information or evidence that I can turn to in order to confirm my theory.
+I believe that Captain Faulkner was the Medical Officer of either No. 4 Column or more likely Southern Group Head Quarters in 1943.
+This assumption is based purely on being able to name the medical personnel attached to all the other columns that year.
+There are no mentions of George Faulkner in any of the books that I have read which feature Operation Longcloth, so there is no other information or evidence that I can turn to in order to confirm my theory.

 Here are the other Medical Officers from 1943, and what I know about their time on Operation Longcloth.
 Each column was provided with one Medical Officer and 3 Medical Orderlies:

 Major Raymond Ramsey, Medical officer in Wingate's Head Quarters Brigade.
 Admired and looked up to by many of the young officers in 1943, the Major was barely 30 years old himself.
 He led one of the dispersal groups in an attempt to reach the safety of India in April 1943.
 He and Captain Arthur Moxham were taken prisoner by the Japanese on the 11th May and sent to Rangoon Jail, where Major Ramsay became the senior medical officer (an honour he shared with Colonel KP MacKenzie, who had been captured in 1942) and treated many of the sick and wounded Chindit POW's.
-On arrival in Rangoon he was detained in solitary confinement by the Japanese for nearly 5 weeks, here is a quote from the memoirs of Lieutenant 'Willie' Wilding on the subject:
+On arrival in Rangoon he was detained in solitary confinement by the Japanese for nearly five weeks, here is a quote from the memoirs of Lieutenant 'Willie' Wilding on the subject:

 "It was a disgrace that Major Ramsay was kept in solitary for so long, whilst our men were dying at a rate of at least one a day.
 Words cannot convey enough praise for his work, his devotion and his gentleness towards the men.
 Later they gave him an MBE just as if he had been a 'Beatle'.
 Never was a man's work so grossly undervalued by the top Brass, though he was never undervalued by us!"

-To read more about Raymond Ramsay and his experiences in Burma, please click on the following link: Raymond Ramsay
+After the war Dr. Ramsay continued his career in medicine, which included some sterling work at St. Bartholomew's Hospital in London.
+To read more about Raymond Ramsay and his experiences in Burma and as a prisoner of war, please click on the following link: Raymond Ramsay

-Captain Norman Fraser Stocks, Medical Officer for Column 1.
-There is no information about Dr. Stocks in any of the research papers or documents I have found.
-He is mentioned in the Column war diary written by Major George Dunlop and in the book 'Safer Than a Known Way', by the Gurkha Officer Ian MacHorton.
-Captain Stocks also gives evidence in the Court of Enquiry into the accidental death of Lance Corporal Percy Finch, held at Jhansi on the 26th December 1942.
+Captain Norman Fraser Stocks, Medical Officer for No. 1 Column.
+There is no information about Dr. Stocks in any of the research papers or documents I have found in relation to Operation Longcloth, but he is mentioned in the No. 1 Column war diary written by Major George Dunlop and in the book Safer Than a Known Way, by the Gurkha Officer Ian MacHorton.
+Captain Stocks also gives evidence at the Court of Enquiry into the accidental death of Lance Corporal Percy Finch during training, held at Jhansi on the 26th December 1942.
 For more details, please click on the following link: Percy Finch

 Update 02/03/2016.

-Captain D. Rao, Medical Officer for Column 3.
-Not much is known about Dr. Rao, apart from his devotion in keeping the Gurkha Rifles of Column 3 fit and well.
+Captain D. Rao, Medical Officer for No. 3 Column.
+Not much is known about Dr. Rao, apart from his devotion in keeping the Gurkha Rifles of No. 3 Column fit and well.
 He was part of Flight Officer Robert Thompson's dispersal group which finally exited Burma in mid-April.
-Here is a quote from Harold James's 'Across the Threshold of Battle', describing the Doctor: "Our medical officer, Captain Rao came from Southern India, he was so thin that he looked as though he would snap in two at the slightest touch.
-In reality he was a very tough, good humoured and and excellent doctor".
+Here is a quote from Harold James's book, Across the Threshold of Battle, describing the Doctor: "Our medical officer, Captain Rao came from Southern India, he was so thin that he looked as though he would snap in two at the slightest touch.
+In reality he was a very tough, good humoured and excellent doctor."

 Alfred was born on the 5th January 1914 at Ilkley in West Yorkshire.
 His latter schooldays were spent at Ilkley Grammar School before he chose to study medicine at Leeds University.
 Just before he began his studies for his degree, Alfred spent some time in Australia, travelling with William Snalam (presumably his father) to Brisbane in 1932.
 William and his eighteen year old son, Alfred, returned to the United Kingdom on the 22nd April 1932 aboard the SS Strathnaver.
 Coincidently, the Strathnaver was to play her part in WW2, serving as an Allied troopship in the 1940's and transporting troops and supplies to places such as Bombay in India.
+Alfred passed his exams and achieved his Bachelor of Medicine degree in 1938.
+Soon after, he took up a position as an Assistant General Practitioner in Reading, Berkshire.

 128519 Captain Alfred Henry Snalam R.A.M.C. served his country for the majority of WW2, including the evacuation at Dunkirk in the early summer of 1940.
-He then travelled overseas to India and became involved with the first Wingate expedition as Column 7's Medical Officer.
+He then travelled overseas to India and became involved with the first Wingate expedition as No. 7 Column's Medical Officer.
 In January 1943, as the Chindit Brigade was preparing to move down to Imphal and then on into Burma, Alfred was given the responsibility for Chindit Columns 7 and 2, whilst acting as Administration Officer for the train on which they were travelling.
 In late 1943, perhaps with the expertise and knowledge from his Chindit experiences, Alfred went on to work at Karachi General Hospital, specialising in the treatment of malaria.

 After the war was over, Dr. Snalam returned to General Practice, this time as a full partner in a practice at Maidstone in Kent.
 Amongst other positions during this period, he was also appointed as Medical Advisor to the South East Gas Board.
+Sadly, Alfred passed away on the 13th May 1989.
+A short quote taken from the obituary mentioned above tells us more about Dr. Snalam the man:

 Bill was a quiet, thoughtful man.
-He was a generous and knowledgeable host, and the Christmas Eve party that he and his wife, Jill, held became one of the highlights of the season.
+He was a generous and knowledgeable host, and the Christmas Eve party that he and his wife, Jill held became one of the highlights of the season.
 His hobbies were gardening, reading, and listening to music, but above all he was a devoted family man, and his grandchildren gave him great pleasure in his latter years.
 He is survived by Jill, a son, a daughter, and three grandchildren.

 Copyright © Steve Fogden 2012-14.